danielwbeebe/Slovene-Language-App/PROPOSAL.md

 Each new user will need to register.
 Visiting users can login.

 After logging in, the user will be directed to the main page, which contains the 'tree' of levels for learning Slovene.
 Moving up each level requires taking a quiz until the user has passed.
+Each quiz is multiple choice, with a word in English shown and 3 words in Slovene to choose from as the proper translation.
+When the User clicks on the right word, an audio clip pronouncing the word will play.

 After taking the quiz for level 1, the quiz for level 2 will become available.
 The same for levels 2, 3, etc. Any previously-completed quizzes can also be taken again for practice.

 The app will include 5 levels, teaching/testing the user on: (1) basics, (2) greetings, (3) family, (4) numbers, and (5) time.